-The Best Bike Light for Commuting and Night Riding
+The Best Bike Light Review

 What's the best bike light?
 We combined extensive laboratory testing with a year of field testing in four U.S. cities to create the most comprehensive bike light review available.
 In order to identify the best products for specific applications we measured the beam pattern, brightness, portability and battery life for each one, and rode thousands of miles on crowded city streets, rural roads, and trails.
 The 20 contenders we tested are a selection of the most popular and highly regarded products on the market today.
 They range from powerful/heavy models that shine a super bright beam to inexpensive safety models with flashing/strobe effects to help cars see you.
 Read on to learn more about the results of our testing, our methodology, and our recommendations for the best products available today.